ThatOneGlitchedGuy/Dev-Kit/CONTRIBUTING.md

-# Contributing to FAHH-DevKit
+# Contributing

-First off, thank you for considering contributing to FAHH-DevKit!
+First off, thank you for considering contributing to this repo!
 It's people like you who make it a great tool.

 ## Code of Conduct